Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: Introduction

 Despite its advantages, SMS MRI presents considerable reconstruction challenges.
 The simultaneous acquisition of multiple slices results in inter-slice signal interactions and potential artifacts.
-Traditional SMS reconstruction methods \cite{breuer2005controlled,blaimer2006accelerated,moeller2010multiband,setsompop2012blipped,cauley2014interslice} are adapted from classical parallel imaging techniques, often suffering from noise amplification and residual aliasing artifacts.
-Improved iterative approaches\cite{SMS-NLINV,demirel2021improved,park2017sms,LIM2022102621,demirel2023improved}, introduce additional regularization to stabilize the reconstruction but still struggle with ill-conditioning at high acceleration settings.
+Traditional SMS reconstruction methods\citep{breuer2005controlled,blaimer2006accelerated,moeller2010multiband,setsompop2012blipped,cauley2014interslice} are adapted from classical parallel imaging techniques, often suffering from noise amplification and residual aliasing artifacts.
+Improved iterative approaches\citep{SMS-NLINV,demirel2021improved,park2017sms,LIM2022102621,demirel2023improved} introduce various regularizations to stabilize the reconstruction but still struggle with ill-conditioning at high acceleration settings.

-Recent advancements in deep learning have shown promise for improving MRI reconstruction quality \cite{Liang2020Review}.
-Supervised learning methods \cite{aggarwal2018modl,hammernik2018varnet,sriram2020e2evarnet}, have been successfully demonstrated on in-plane accelerated MRI, leveraging large datasets to learn the reconstruction mappings.
-These models may also be adapted to SMS reconstruction by training on SMS-accelerated and fully sampled k-space pairs\cite{LE2021178unetSMS} or in self-supervised manners\cite{demirel202120}.
-However, supervised deep learning methods may not generalize well to unseen data, such as those with different acquisition parameters, aliasing patterns, and coil sensitivity distributions.
+Recent advancements in deep learning have shown promise for improving MRI reconstruction quality\citep{Liang2020Review}.
+Supervised learning methods\citep{aggarwal2018modl,hammernik2018varnet,sriram2020e2evarnet} have been successfully demonstrated on in-plane accelerated MRI, leveraging large datasets to learn the reconstruction mappings.
+These models may also be adapted to SMS reconstruction by training on SMS-accelerated and fully sampled k-space pairs\citep{LE2021178unetSMS} or in a self-supervised manner\citep{demirel202120}.
+However, supervised deep learning methods may not generalize well to unseen data, such as data with different acquisition parameters, aliasing patterns, and coil sensitivity distributions.

-Recently, the use of generative models has emerged as a potentially more robust approach for MRI reconstruction\cite{song2021solving,jalal2021robust,chung2022score,luo2023bayesian,gungor2023adaptive,korkmaz2023self,cao2024high,luo2024autoregressive}.
-Generative models can learn data distributions as priors in solving the inverse problem of MR reconstruction.
-This flexibility allows generative models to adapt to a variety of MRI reconstruction tasks.
-However, the application of generative models to SMS reconstruction has not been studied to the best of our knowledge, and this is not straightforward for the following reasons.
+Recently, the use of generative models has emerged as a potentially more robust approach for MRI reconstruction\citep{song2021solving,jalal2021robust,chung2022score,luo2023bayesian,gungor2023adaptive,korkmaz2023self,cao2024high,luo2024autoregressive}.
+Generative models can learn data distributions as priors and solve various inverse problems\citep{song2021solving}.
+However, the application of generative models to SMS reconstruction remains unexplored and presents several challenges for the following reasons.